NicoAntonelli/Nextjs-portfolio-nick/README.md

 ## Deploy

+-   Frontend Deploy in Vercel --> run `npm run build:vercel` in the project directory, then run `npm run deploy`
--   Sanity deploy --> run `npm run deploy:sanity` in the project directory
+-   Backend Sanity Deploy --> run `npm run deploy:sanity` in the project directory

 ## Technologies used